-VoiceMap has helped to publish almost 1,000 audio tours so far, in collaboration with all sorts of producers, from octogenarian tour guides to audio artists, podcasters, busy tour operators and city governments.
+VoiceMap has helped to publish over 1,000 audio tours, in collaboration with all sorts of producers, from octogenarian tour guides to audio artists, podcasters, busy tour operators and city governments.
 We learn from every tour, and we improve our tools and processes continuously, with two goals:

 - Delighting listeners with tours of the highest quality possible

 - Making it easy to publish them, whatever your skillset, by ensuring that quality is a predictable outcome of our process – and not the end result of how much time you have for trial and error along the way

 Most of our producers haven’t worked with audio before.
 Only a handful have already made an audio tour – and even fewer have made one that plays automatically using GPS.
 But that’s okay!
 Each of the six steps in our process makes the next one easier.
 All you really need to do is start, and you do that with the map.

 The six steps #